Lambdish/phunctional/docs/functions/map.md

 # map

 ## Description
-Apply a function over all the items of a collection and returns an array with the results keeping the original indexes
+Apply a function over all the items of a collection and returns an array with the results keeping the original indexes.
+You can use the `key` as the second argument.

 ## Parameters